ahladach/ExpenseTracker/README.md

 The Expense Tracker Application comes with the following features:

-Add new expenses with details like name, amount, date, and category Edit and delete existing expenses
+- Add new expenses: Name, amount, date, category.
+- Edit and delete existing expenses.
-View a list of all expenses in a paginated table Filter expenses by month, year, and category
+- View expenses in paginated table.
+- Filter by month, year, category.
-See the total expense amount for the selected filter Customize expense categories according to your needs Export expenses to a CSV file for further analysis or record-keeping
+- Total expense amount for selected filter.
+- Customize expense categories.
+- Export expenses to CSV.

 ## Technologies Used